mangalisarala/TaskBuddy/README.md

 - **Delete Individual Tasks**: Remove specific tasks from the list.
 - **Clear All Tasks**: Remove all tasks at once (button is displayed only if there is at least one task).
 - **Dynamic Buttons**: Each task has a "Complete" and "Delete" button for easy management.
+- **Progress Tracker**: Visual representation of the task completion status.

 ## 🔧 How It Works